rugbyprof/4883-Programming_Techniques/Assignments/A02/README.md

 - When you create a Github account, you must choose a `username`.
 - This is very important to remember, because you will update the class roster with this username so I know where to find all your assignments.
 - Create a repository named:
-    - `5443-2D-yourlastname`
+    - `4483-Prog-Tech`
-    - replace the `yourlastname` with your last name to make it unique.
+    - If the it won't let you use the above repo name, add your name at the end to make it unique.
 - Check the box that says: "Add a README.md file"
 - The repo name is important!
 I have scripts that build a URL with your github username and the repo name above.
 If you don't follow naming conventions, it means your stuff will not be graded or counted late.